swiftlang/swift/docs/Modules.rst

 - ``import class``, ``struct``, and ``enum`` will succeed even if the name given is a typealias for a type of the appropriate kind.
 - ``import func`` will bring in all overloads of the named function.
+- Using a keyword that doesn't match the named declaration is an error.

 .. note::